ysar/ysar.github.io/content/pages/about.md

 Welcome to my personal website.

 I am a researcher studying space plasma physics and planetary magnetospheres.
-I earned a PhD in 2021 from the University of Michigan.
+I earned a PhD in Space Science in 2021 from the University of Michigan and continued there as a postdoc until Jun 2022.
 From Jul 2022 to Jan 2025, I was a postdoc in the Space Physics group at Princeton University.

 I specialize in studies of Jupiter's magnetosphere.
 While at Michigan, I used global magnetohydrodynamic simulations to study its